tekkiebros/co2ampel/README.md

 ## How to install
 Clone this repository to your computer or copy the code for the [Simple Version](https://github.com/tekkiebros/co2ampel/tree/main/CO2_ampel_simple) or [Access Point Version](https://github.com/tekkiebros/co2ampel/tree/main/CO2_ampel_AP)

+## 3D Printed Case
+We created a case for the Wemos D1 Mini and MH-Z19B Sensor.\
+You can download it here or visit us on [Thinigverse](https://www.thingiverse.com/tekkiebros/designs)